iliakan/node-dev/readme.md

 Global installation is preferred to have `node-dev` utility in path.

+### Simple usage

+If you've installed it globally, then there is a `node-dev` on path, so chdir to your app and run it:

+    $ node-dev app.js

+    Starting: app.js
+    > server is listening on http://127.0.0.1:8080

+Then go to your IDE and edit files. `node-dev` keeps your app up-to-date.
+The only need to switch to terminal is when there are errors.

+But even if there are errors, you can switch back to IDE, correct them and `node-dev` will autorestart the server again for you.

+By default, files under `./public`, files with extensions `.db, .dirtydb`, files and directories starting with dot `.` are not watched.

 ### Advanced usage

-The `node-dev` utility is a tiny file which basically contains:
+The `node-dev` utility is a tiny file which basically contains two lines:

     var manager = require("dev")(options);
     manager.start();

-You can modify it or create your own autorestarter.
+You can copy and modify it, or create your own, more featured autorestarter on it's base.
 The `options` object may have following properties:

 #### Running